-In case you already successfully installed the Azure CosmosDB Emulator, and you want to restart the database, you have an option to reset data.
-This can be a case when you get an authentication issue over HTTPS with your Azure CosmosDB certificate on application run.
+In case you already successfully installed the Azure CosmosDB Emulator and you want to restart the database, you have an option to reset data.
+Data reset comes handy when you get an authentication issue over HTTPS with your Azure CosmosDB certificate on the application run.

-Then you need to continue extracting the certificate from the list of certificates as according to the description in Exporting Security Certificates.
-However, before registering the certificate back to Java keytool you need to remove old alias on the certificate with command like this:
+Then it would be best if you continued extracting the certificate from the list of certificates according to the description in Exporting Security Certificates.
+However, before registering the certificate back to Java keytool, you need to remove the old alias on the certificate with a command like this:

 keytool -delete -alias documentdbemulator -keystore cacerts -storepass changeit

 -alias you place the name of the certificate,